Ancient Wisdom

 4. We will know peace.

-5. No matter how far down the scale we have gone, we will see how our experience can benefit others.
+5. Regardless of how far down the scale we have fallen, we will see how our experience can benefit others.

 6. That feeling of uselessness and self-pity will disappear.